 Transformer Shipping Base: Transformers shall be shipped on a base that uses at least 50 percent less wood than traditional pallets.
 Comply with ISPM No. 15.

 Store in a warm, dry location with uniform temperature.
-Cover ventilation openings to keep out dust, water and other foreign material.
+Cover ventilation openings to keep out dust, water, and other foreign material.

 Handle transformers using lifting eyes and/or brackets provided for that purpose.
 Protect against unfavorable external environment such as rain and snow, during handling.